Presented in association with OMNI Foundation for the Performing Arts

 Grammy®-winner Jason Vieaux is “perhaps the most precise and soulful classical guitarist of his generation,” according to NPR.
 He is well known for a relaxed and affable stage presence paired with a fierce and flexible technique described as “virtuosic, flamboyant, dashing and, sometimes ineffably lyrical” (New York Times).
 “Equal parts poise, radiance, and elegant directness,” (Opera News) double Grammy®-winning mezzo-soprano Sasha Cooke is at home and in demand from the world’s opera houses to intimate concert halls.

-Works by SCHUBERT, FALLA, BRITTEN, LENNON-McCARTNEY, and more
+Works by SCHUBERT, DE FALLA, BRITTEN, LENNON-McCARTNEY, and more

 Grammy©-winner Jason Vieaux, “among the elite of today's classical guitarists” (Gramophone), is described by NPR as “perhaps the most precise and soulful classical guitarist of his generation.”

 Jason recently made his debuts for Domaine-Forget Festival, Carmel Bach Festival, Wolf Trap, and made returns to San Francisco Performances, Caramoor, Ravinia, and Philadelphia Chamber Music Society.
 Other recent venues include the National Gallery of Art, Amsterdam’s Concertgebouw, the 92nd Street Y, Seoul Arts Center, and Shanghai Concert Hall.
 He has performed as soloist with over 100 orchestras, including Cleveland, Toronto, Houston, Nashville, and Orchestra of St. Luke’s.